EngosSoftware/wasmarin/README.md

 Goals:

-- What is the minimum number of instructions to be injected into WebAssembly code to handle gas metering for instructions introduced in bulk-memory proposal.
+- What is the minimum number of instructions to be injected into WebAssembly code to handle gas metering for instructions introduced by bulk-memory proposal.

 ## Status